briancaffey/django-step-by-step/README.md

 ### AWS ECS

 ECS is my preferred way of running containerized web applications on AWS.
 To help document best practices for deploying Django applications on ECS, I wrote a reusable CDK construct library that handles infrastructure provisioning for typical deployment scenarios.
+This project can be found [here](https://github.com/briancaffey/django-cdk).

 The Django ECS construct included in the library creates the following AWS resources: